lumilio/Jungle-didakoo.com-README.md/README.md

 ## How to login

-You can login with Metamask wallet or join as “no wallet” as guest with less features
+You can login with Metamask wallet or join as “no wallet” guest with limited features, If you participate as a guest, you will not be able to create your own avatar,

 ![Imgur Image](http://i.imgur.com/5RQD9sA.jpg)